andystjean1/tic-tac-toe/README.md

-a tic tac toe GUI that is unbeatbale... still working on those features :)
+a tic tac toe GUI that is unbeatable... still working on those features :)